RotorHazard/community-plugins/docs/docs/plugin/index.md

 For your repository to be added, several criteria need to be met.
 This guide will help you prepare your repository and add it to the community plugins database.

-### General
+### General requirements

-- The repository must be public.
+1. The repository must be public.
+2. The source code of the plugin must be available in the repository.
-- A plugin is always free to use for all types of events.
+3. A plugin is always free to use for all types of events.
-- Add [RHFest](https://github.com/RotorHazard/rhfest-action) validation action to your repository and make sure it passes.
+4. Add [RHFest](https://github.com/RotorHazard/rhfest-action) validation action to your repository and make sure it passes.
-- Publish at least 1 [release](#github-releases), this is required for the CI checks.
+5. Publish at least 1 [release](#github-releases), this is required for the CI checks.

+!!! info "Clarification on point 2"
+    The source code of the plugin must be available and not compiled in a way that prevents users from viewing the code.
+This is to ensure transparency and allow users to review the code for security and functionality.
+However, in specific cases limited exceptions may be made on an individually-reviewed basis.

+    If you have a valid reason to keep part of the code private, please contact us to discuss your situation.
+We will evaluate your request and determine if an exception can be granted.

 ### Repository structure